State Street says N.Y. authorities probing forex

-State Street Corp. said on Monday the U.S. attorney in Manhattan and the New York attorney general are investigating its foreign exchange trades, a development that could put more pressure on a key activity already under scrutiny.
+State Street Corp. said on Monday the U.S. attorney in Manhattan and the New York attorney general are investigating its foreign exchange business.

-State Street's shares are down 10 percent over the past year while the broader S&P 500 index is up nearly 3 percent in that time.
-Forex lawsuits have rocked State Street and Bank of New York Mellon Corp, which have been accused of improperly charging pension funds for foreign exchange.

-Those same New York authorities last year filed civil lawsuits against BNY Mellon, State Street's top rival.
-In a lawsuit in October, the New York attorney general alleged BNY Mellon earned $2 billion over the decade from the trading.
-Earlier this month, the U.S. attorney in Manhattan filed an amended complaint against BNY Mellon that said the bank "repeatedly lied" about its forex transactions.
+Those same New York authorities last year filed civil lawsuits against State Street's top rival, Bank of New York Mellon Corp.

-Boston-based State Street, which is the largest provider of mutual fund custody and accounting services in the United States, made the disclosure about the New York investigation in its annual report filing with the U.S. Securities and Exchange Commission.
+Boston-based State Street, which is the largest provider of mutual fund custody and accounting services in the United States, made the disclosure in its annual report filing with the U.S. Securities and Exchange Commission.

 At issue are the prices custody banks have charged on so-called non-negotiated trades, typically on forex transactions that are less than $1 million.
 Pension funds and U.S. authorities have accused the custody banks of misrepresenting the pricing on the trades.
 The banks have denied any wrongdoing, but they also have changed their practices in the marketplace amid the fallout.